av-ankit/1st-MERN_APP/README.md

 #### Q1.
 I am unable to connect with MongoDB even after installing it correctly.
 How to solve this?

 ##### Ans.
-To connect with your database you need to start your MongoDB service.
+To connect with the database "MongoDB service" needs to be running, although the service starts running after we install the MongoDB but sometimes this does not happens and in this case, we need to start the service manually.

-1. search for Services, for that search using the left bottom corner search option.
+To start your "MongoDB server (MongoDB)" service, follow the below mentioned steps:

-2. then there is a gear icon named with 'Services'.
+1. Search for "services", using the search option in windows (right side to windows logo button).

-3. after clicking that you will get a window with a lot of services
+2. A "Services" app will appear with "gear" icon, click this.

-4. scroll down and you will find 'MongoDB server (MongoDB)'.
+3. A window will popup with a lots of services.

-5. so you will see that there is an option to start the service.
+4. Scroll down and look for 'MongoDB server (MongoDB)'.

-6. start it.
+5. Right click on the 'MongoDB server (MongoDB)' & start this service manually.

-Now try to connect again using any terminal & that's it you are good to go!!
+That's it!!
+Now try to connect again by using any terminal & you are good to go 😊